gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 ---
 ### Generic functions

-Multiple functions with the same name, dispatched based on the parameter type.
+Multiple functions with the same name,<br>
+dispatched based on the parameter type.

 Logic can be added incrementally.